 (d) Rights Upon Death or Disability.
 If Executive's Employment ends due to death, Executive's estate shall be entitled to receive an amount equal to his target bonus for the fiscal year in which his death occurred, prorated based on the number of days he was employed by the Company during that fiscal year.
-If Executive's Employment ends due to Permanent Disability (as such term is defined below), Executive shall be entitled to receive an amount equal to his Target Bonus for the fiscal year in which his Employment ended, prorated based on the number of days he was employed by the Company during that fiscal year.
-If Executive's Employment ends due to Permanent Disability (as such term is defined below), Executive shall be entitled to receive an amount equal to his Target Bonus for the fiscal year in which his Employment ended, prorated based on the number of days he was employed by the Company during that fiscal year, and the Consolidated Omnibus Budget Reconciliation Act ("COBRA") benefits described in the next sentence.
+If Executive's Employment ends due to Permanent Disability (as such term is defined below), Executive shall be entitled to receive an amount equal to his Target Bonus for the fiscal year in which his Employment ended, prorated based on the number of days he was employed by the Company during that fiscal year. and the Consolidated Omnibus Budget Reconciliation Act ("COBRA") benefits described in the next sentence.
 If Executive or his personal representative elects to continue health insurance coverage under COBRA for Executive and his dependents following the termination of his Employment due to Permanent Disability, then the Company will pay the monthly premium under COBRA until the earliest of (a) the close of the 24-month period following the termination of his Employment, (b) the expiration of his continuation coverage under COBRA or (c) the date he becomes eligible for substantially equivalent health insurance coverage in connection with new employment

-(a) Preconditions.
-Any other provision of this Agreement notwithstanding, Subsections (b) and (c) below shall not apply unless the Executive:
+- (a) Preconditions.
+Any other provision of this Agreement notwithstanding, Subsections (b) and (c) below shall not apply unless the Executive: - (i) Has executed a general release of all claims (substantially in the form attached hereto as Exhibit A) (the "Release"); - (ii) Has returned all property of the Company in the Executive's possession; and - (iii) If requested by the Board, has resigned as a member of the Board and as a member of the boards of directors of all subsidiaries of the Company, to the extent applicable.

-- (i) Has executed a general release of all claims (substantially in the form attached hereto as Exhibit A) (the "Release"); - (ii) Has returned all property of the Company in the Executive's possession; and - (iii) If requested by the Board, has resigned as a member of the Board and as a member of the boards of directors of all subsidiaries of the Company, to the extent applicable. - The Executive must execute and return the Release within the period of time set forth in the Release.
+The Executive must execute and return the Release within the period of time set forth in the Release.